ktravers/ktravers.github.io/_posts/2017-03-21-dev-ops-crash-course-day-two.md

 5. Confirmed: DDOSing endpoint brought down Learn.co
 6. Restart all servers to bring back up

-Lessons learned:
+Vulnerabilities identified:
+  1. Healthcheck: when Elastisearch is down, healthcheck fails and load balancer takes all servers out of rotation, 500ing the site
+  2. Searchkick: when Elastisearch is down, Searchkick indexing fails and 500s the site
+  3. Passenger: long search requests don't timeout, overload queue

+Remediation:
-  - Decouple Elastisearch from Learn (bringing down Elastisearch should not bring down site)
+  1. Decouple Elastisearch from Learn (bringing down Elastisearch should not bring down site)
-  - Add timeouts to Elastisearch
+  2. Add timeouts to Elastisearch
-  - Throttle Elastisearch requests from client- and server-side (so we're not sending 1 character queries)
+  3. Throttle Elastisearch requests from client- and server-side (so we're not sending 1 character queries)
+  4. Upgrade Elastisearch version (?)